Skip to Content

 4. Lily Seed Packet

-A seed packet with an illustration of a white lily by Currie Brothers Company Seed Trade Catalog Collection 1905.
+A seed packet with an illustration of white flowers from a botanic garden by Currie Brothers Company Seed Trade Catalog Collection 1905.

 You can find more vintage seed packets here.